 Shannon O’Neill holds dual roles at Wireside, acting as head of agency operations and account executive.
 She has three years of high tech public relations experience and 16 years of experience in editorial capacities, from writer to producer to assistant editor.
 Before assuming her current roles at Wireside in 2013, Shannon acted as marketing communications manager and account executive at the company from 2007 – 2010 prior to returning to graduate school.
 In her current role as account executive, Shannon provides public relations and marketing support; develops and distributes press releases; secures media placements in technology, trade, and business publications; develops and submits speaking proposals; and writes bylined articles and case studies.

-In addition to her positions at Wireside, Shannon is currently a M.F.A.
-Candidate in Creative Writing at Virginia Commonwealth University.
+In addition to her positions at Wireside, Shannon received a M.F.A. in Creative Writing from Virginia Commonwealth University.
 While pursuing her M.F.A, she served as the VCU Cabell First Novelist Fellow, acting as coordinator of the prestigious award.
 She worked with the VCU Creative Writing Department faculty and the Cabell Library to secure readers, contact publishers, and plan the celebration.
 In addition to developing, managing and executing a media plan targeting local and national press and publications, she acted as liaison between authors, agents, judges and the First Novelist committee, assisting with the organization and coordination of the 2011 and 2012 award.